 - Do PPC when you’re looking for accelerated results.

-- Do PPC when you want to quickly compete for better ranking in search engines.
+- Do PPC when you want to quickly compete for a better ranking in search engines.

 - Do PPC when you’re SEO plan is not working according to your expectations.

-- Do PPC when your campaign is set and you’re looking to maximum your ROI over a certain group of keywords.
+- Do PPC when your campaign is set and you’re looking to maximise your ROI over a certain group of keywords.

 - You can go for PPC when you’re looking for a better ROI over a short-term horizon.